GraphicMiles/Chan/docs/SCRAPER.md

-# On-Demand Media Scraper — Architecture & Connections
+# On-Demand Media Scraper — Architecture & Connections for real

 This document maps every file involved in the "Discover" (scraper) feature, exactly how they connect to each other and to the rest of the app, the exact